Tour Length

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

-Kenya’s largest national park at 11,747 square kilometers, Tsavo East is a compelling slice of wilderness situated at the core of a vast block of contiguous conservation areas (among them Tsavo West on the opposite side of the...
+Kenya’s largest national park at 11,747 square kilometres, Tsavo East is a compelling slice of wilderness situated at the core of a vast block of contiguous conservation areas (among them Tsavo West on the opposite side of the...

 This park is quite large, so it is harder to find things.
 It is perfect for a calm and real safari experience!
 You are really in contact with nature and it is more difficult to run across many cars and tourists in the same place.
 The...